Homological properties of extensions of algebras: Relative homological algebra

 and hence it's enough to check that the map $eAe\otimes eU \to U$ is injective for each $e\in V_m$.
 Fix an element $\sum_r e\delta_r e \otimes eu_r\in \tn{Ker}(\rho)$, so that $\sum_r e\delta_ru_r = 0$.
 Each $e\delta_re$ is a linear combination of products of loops at $e$ and hence by condition iii.\ we can write $e\delta_re = \sum_s e\beta_{rs}$ with $\beta_{rs}\in B$.
 Now

 \end{proof}

+The quivers $Q$ whose vertices can be partitioned as in Theorem \ref{theorem algebras with finite relgd} are precisely those quivers that are acyclic once the loops are removed.
 Algebras $A$ of the form given in Theorem \ref{theorem algebras with finite relgd} have been studied in several places (e.g. \cite{CMMP97,MMP00} and references therein), as they are precisely the finite dimensional algebras whose indecomposable projective modules can be labelled as $P_i$ in such a way that there are no $A$-module homomorphisms from $P_j\to P_i$ when $i$ is strictly less that $j$.
 Such algebras are referred to in \cite{CoelPlatz} as ``weakly triangular'' algebras.

 The following is a a relative version of the well-known result that any finite dimensional algebra whose quiver is acyclic has finite global dimension.
 Recall that if ever $B$ is a subalgebra of $A$ and $z$ is a unit of $A$, we may consider the conjugate subalgebra ${}^zB = \{zbz^{-1}\,|\,b\in B\}$.
 If ever $V$ is a $B$-module, we obtain a conjugate ${}^zB$-module $z(V)$, whose elements we denote by $zv$, for $v\in V$.
 The multiplication is defined as ${}^zb\cdot zv := zbv$ for $b\in B, v\in V$.
 Given a homomorphism of $B$-modules $\alpha:U\to V$ we define a homomorphism of ${}^zB$-modules $z(\alpha) : z(U)\to z(V)$ by $z(\alpha)(zu) := z\alpha(u)$.
 The conjugation operation $z(-)$ can thus be treated as an exact functor from the category of $B$-modules to the category of ${}^zB$-modules.
 If $V$ is a $B$-module, one has an isomorphism of $A$-modules $z(A\otimes_B V)\iso A\otimes_{{}^zB}z(V)$ given by $z(a\otimes v)\mapsto az^{-1}\otimes zv$.
 Putting this together, one may check that $\tn{gldim}(A,B) = \tn{gldim}(A, {}^zB)$ for any unit $z$ of $A$.
 Note that every unital subalgebra $B$ of a bounded path algebra $kQ/I$ is conjugate, by \cite{Malcev42}, to a subalgebra having a complete set of primitive idempotents that are sums of vertices of $Q$.